-However, the austere compositions work to create some dynamism with Casey Affleck's performance as Ford.
+That said, the austere compositions work to create some dynamism with Casey Affleck's performance as Ford.
 The refined look of the images creates a strong counterpoint with Ford's squirrelly awkwardness, and it emphasizes how out of place he is and how uncomfortable he is inside his own skin.
 Affleck's performance also finds an effective contrast with the steely-eyed wariness Sam Shepard gives Frank James in an early scene.
-But I don't feel Affleck's performance, while strong, deserves all the plaudits it's received; it feels a little too deliberate and mannered.
-Tobey Maguire, who would seem a better choice for the role, could have managed the part with considerably less ostentation.
-It's surprising to read about the film's production history and discover that he wasn't even considered.
+But I don't feel Affleck's performance, while strong, deserves all the plaudits it's received; it feels too deliberate and mannered.

 Brad Pitt convinces one of Jesse James' charisma, but he can't pull the disparate strands of the character together.
 His Jesse becomes increasingly unravelled over the course of the film, with growing fears of betrayal from every corner.
 He has no idea who he can trust.
 But one can't reconcile the paranoid displays and emotional outbursts with Pitt's larger characterization; they seem to come out of nowhere, and one watches them with a mixture of surprise and embarrassment.
 James Carville has a strong presence as the Missouri governor who wants Jesse James killed, and Alison Elliott gives some snap to her line readings as Ford's sister Martha, but the other performers don't make much of an impression.